 These 50 degree nights and 70 degree days are meant for enjoying – not just outside, but also inside your home.

-You might look at it and say “hmm, something’s wrong with that tire” which is true, but if you do a little research, you’ll learn that – depending on the pattern – you could be looking at larger issues such as misalignment or a possible broken suspension component.
-A sticky/inoperable window is much the same thing when it comes to foundations: indicative of a larger issue than merely a window that doesn’t work.
+You might look at it and say “hmm, something’s wrong with that tire.”
+This at first glance is generally true.
+If you do a further research, you might learn – depending on the pattern – you could be looking at larger issues such as misalignment or a possible broken suspension component.
+A sticky/inoperable window is much the same thing when it comes to foundations – indicative of a larger issue than your window doesn’t work.

 If you’ve flung open those windows to enjoy this stretch of temperate weather and your windows did exactly what they’re designed to do, congratulations!
 However, if you’ve noticed that one or more of them are more difficult to operate than before, take a closer look in hopes of addressing a possible foundation issue as the cause of your window woes.

 Accurate diagnosis of a foundation issue is best left to professionals with professional equipment.
 Perma-Pier Foundation Repair of Texas services Dallas – Fort Worth, Austin, San Antonio, and Houston markets throughout the state of Texas.
 We provide free evaluations.
 Schedule your evaluation today so you can 1) get your home back in shape and 2) enjoy this beautiful weather while you can!